George MacDonald: Writing career

-MacDonald's first novel David Elginbrod was published in 1863.

 MacDonald is often regarded as the founding father of modern fantasy writing.

-His best-known works are Phantastes, The Princess and the Goblin, At the Back of the North Wind, and Lilith (1895), all fantasy novels, and fairy tales such as "The Light Princess", "The Golden Key", and "The Wise Woman".
-"I write, not for children", he wrote, "but for the child-like, whether they be of five, or fifty, or seventy-five."
+His best-known works are Phantastes (1858), The Princess and the Goblin (1872), At the Back of the North Wind (1868–1871), and Lilith (1895), all fantasy novels, and fairy tales such as "The Light Princess", "The Golden Key", and "The Wise Woman".
+MacDonald claimed that "I write, not for children, but for the child-like, whether they be of five, or fifty, or seventy-five."
 MacDonald also published some volumes of sermons, the pulpit not having proved an unreservedly successful venue.

 After his literary success, MacDonald went on to do a lecture tour in the United States in 1872–1873, after being invited to do so by a lecture company, the Boston Lyceum Bureau.
 On the tour, MacDonald lectured about other poets such as Robert Burns, Shakespeare, and Tom Hood.
 He performed this lecture to great acclaim, speaking in Boston to crowds in the neighbourhood of three thousand people.

-MacDonald served as a mentor to Lewis Carroll: it was MacDonald's advice, and the enthusiastic reception of Alice by MacDonald's many sons and daughters, that convinced Carroll to submit Alice for publication.
+MacDonald served as a mentor to Lewis Carroll; it was MacDonald's advice, and the enthusiastic reception of Alice by MacDonald's many sons and daughters, that convinced Carroll to submit Alice for publication.
 Carroll, one of the finest Victorian photographers, also created photographic portraits of several of the MacDonald children.
-MacDonald was also friends with John Ruskin, and served as a go-between in Ruskin's long courtship with Rose La Touche.
+MacDonald was also friends with John Ruskin and served as a go-between in Ruskin's long courtship with Rose La Touche.
 While in America he was befriended by Longfellow and Walt Whitman.

 MacDonald's use of fantasy as a literary medium for exploring the human condition greatly influenced a generation of notable authors, including C. S. Lewis, who featured him as a character in his The Great Divorce.
 In his introduction to his MacDonald anthology, Lewis speaks highly of MacDonald's views:

-Others he influenced include J. R. R. Tolkien and Madeleine L'Engle.
+Others he influenced include J. R. R. Tolkien, Madeleine L'Engle, and David Lindsay.
 MacDonald's non-fantasy novels, such as Alec Forbes, had their influence as well; they were among the first realistic Scottish novels, and as such MacDonald has been credited with founding the "kailyard school" of Scottish writing.

-Chesterton cited The Princess and the Goblin as a book that had "made a difference to my whole existence", in showing "how near both the best and the worst things are to us from the first ... and making all the ordinary staircases and doors and windows into magical things."
+G. K. Chesterton cited The Princess and the Goblin as a book that had "made a difference to my whole existence, ... in showing "how near both the best and the worst things are to us from the first ... and making all the ordinary staircases and doors and windows into magical things."